JOIN THE WPJA

 STANDARDS AND GUIDELINES FOR WPJA MEMBERSHIP

-The standards applicants must meet for membership in the WPJA are the same standards all members will uphold while and in order that they remain members.
+The standards applicants must meet for membership in the WPJA are the same standards all members will uphold while they remain members.

 A WPJA member exhibits exceptional originality, creativity and judgment in wedding photojournalism; it is only through the integrity of his or her work and client relations by which the association may maintain its and its other member photographers’ reputations.
 An application to join and rationale for renewal should observe the following guidelines: